 Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

-Nigeria’s economy is gradually becoming cashless as digital payment and electronic banking are being implemented in phases across most states of the federation.
-At present, many transactions can be conducted electronically using several of the emerging digital financial service platforms.
+Nigeria’s economy is making a push toward cashless payment as digital payment and electronic banking are being implemented in phases across most states of the federation.
+At present, many transactions can be conducted electronically using several of the emerging digital financial services platforms.

 Cross-Border eCommerce/B2B eCommerce/Online Payment